 At Our Lady of Dolours, students in each class have a 40 minute lesson with our highly-trained and specialised Music teacher, Mrs Donna Hoy.
 In these lessons, students are performing (singing, playing and moving), organising sound and listening (through the exploration of musical concepts and repertoire).

 Dance and Drama

 Each year at The Concourse, Our Lady of Dolours holds its Creative Arts Festival.
 Each class produces an item that consists of both a musical and dramatic dance number.
-A highlight of the night is the presentation of the Kindergarten debutantes.
+Each class produces an item that consists of both a musical and dramatic dance number.
 This event is steeped in a tradition that goes back over thirty years.

 Students also participate in Dance and Drama lessons throughout the year with their classroom teacher and an additional specialist teacher.